 While the defensive walls and towers have survived largely intact, all the buildings inside the castle were destroyed or never completed.
 The royal quarters were to be located in the upper ward, the lower one housed utility rooms, among others kitchens and a great hall.
 It was adjacent to the southern wall and was 30.5 meters long.
 The great halls were places for meetings, meeting of guests and feasts.
 If Caernarfon was completed as planned, it would be able to accommodate several hundred people.
 The main table of the ruler was probably to be placed on the west side, while separated by partition walls pantries on the east side.
 There stairs led down to a side water postern gate.
 The great hall was directly connected to the Chamberlain Tower in the south-east corner.

 Caernarfon Castle differs from other Edwardian castles in Wales by the use of colored stones arranged in stripes and polygonal rather than cylindrical towers.
-Some historians speculate that this is an ideological reference to the walls of Constantinople.
+Some historians speculate that this is an ideological reference to the walls of Constantinople (and also to the polygonal towers of English York).
 The resemblance to the symbol of the power of the Byzantine Empire was to certify the strength and authority of the founder of the castle.

 The Caernarfon Castle is one of the best preserved medieval strongholds, not only in Wales but in the whole of Europe.
 Currently, the castle is under the care of the Cadw government agenda, responsible for the preservation and care of historic buildings in Wales.
 In 1986, Caernarfon was added to the UNESCO World Heritage List under the “Castles and city walls of King Edward in Gwynedd” in recognition of its importance.
 Unfortunately, the castle in 2015 met with misery in the form of a new glass pavilion in the ward, which disfigures historic walls.
 The castle houses the Museum of the Royal Fusilier Regiment.